xenchantress/TASK-JS-XO-DOM/README.md

 // 1.
 fillButton(1, "X") // is going to fill the first button (top left corner) with the string "X"
 // 2.
-fillButton(1, "O") // is going to fill the first button (top left corner) with an empty string
+fillButton(9, "O") // is going to fill the last button (bottom right corner) with the string "O"
 ```